 6 Obscure Facts About the Noid

 If you watched American TV in the late 1980s, you'll remember the Noid, the crazed anti-pizza terrorist who served as mascot for Domino's Pizza under the banner "Avoid the Noid."
-Although Domino's eventually dropped the Noid, I've collected six items of Noid Trivia for your nostalgic enjoyment.
+(Domino's pizzas were, of course, Noid-proof.)
+Although Domino's eventually dropped the Noid, here are six items of Noid trivia for your enjoyment.

-1. How the Noid Led to a Hostage Situation
+1. The Noid Led to a Hostage Situation

-In 1989, Kenneth Lamar Noid interpreted the Domino's ads as a personal assault on his character.
+In January 1989, 22-year-old Kenneth Lamar Noid interpreted the Domino's ads as a personal assault on his character.
 Believing he was engaged in an ongoing battle with Domino's head Tom Monaghan, Noid took matters into his own hands, holding up a Domino's outlet in Georgia.
-Details from Time Magazine:
+From Time magazine:

 Kenneth Noid, 22, walked into a Domino's Pizza shop in Chamblee, Ga., with a .357 Magnum revolver and took two employees hostage.
 When police arrived, he demanded $100,000 in cash, a getaway car and a copy of The Widow's Son, a 1985 novel about secret societies in an 18th century Parisian prison.